 Our classical music service has moved to digital-only platforms.
 Here’s a quick Q & A on how to receive the digital signal.

 How can I listen to classical music?

-You will be able to access the classical station by streaming here on this site (click the “Listen” button at the top or bottom of the page), on your phone through the Nashville Public Radio app, through your smart speakers (Alexa, Google, etc.), and on WPLN’s 90.3 FM HD2 station on HD radio.
+You can access the classical station by streaming here on this site (click the “Listen” button at the top or bottom of the page), on your phone through the Nashville Public Radio app, through your smart speakers (Alexa, Google, etc.), and on WPLN’s 90.3 FM HD2 station on HD radio.
 (Classical music is already airing on WPLN HD2.)

 What is HD radio?
 How do I know if I have it?

 HD radio is comparable to HDTV.
 Because we broadcast 90.3 FM digitally, this single frequency delivers up to four stations in crystal-clear sound.
 Another bonus for you as a listener: the digital signal provides on-screen information such as station name, program, album art, song info, traffic, weather and more.

 Visit https://hdradio.com/get-a-radio/ to see if your vehicle already has an HD radio.